znfod-dev/Project01/Pods/SideMenuSwift/README.md

 We call the left/right view controller as the **menu** view controller, the central view controller as **content** view controller.

 ## Installation

+For Swift 5, please use 2.0.0 or later version.

+> For Swift 4.0, please using 0.5.1 or earlier version.
+> For Swift 4.2, please using 1.x

 ### CocoaPods